met4citizen/TalkingHead/README.md

 - **Direct mapping from graphemes to phonemes to visemes**.
 This works well for languages that have a consistent one-to-one mapping between individual letters and phonemes.
 This was used as the approach for the Finnish language (`lipsync-fi.mjs`) giving >99.9% lip-sync accuracy compared to the Finnish phoneme dictionary.
 Implementation size was ~4k.
 Unfortunately not all languages are phonetically orthographic languages.
 - **Rule-based mapping**.
 This was used as the approach for the English language (`lipsync-en.mjs`) giving around 80% lip-sync accuracy compared to the English phoneme dictionary.
 However, since the rules cover the most common words, the effective accuracy is higher.
 Implementation size ~12k.
-- Dictionary based approach.
+- **Dictionary based approach**.
 If neither of the previous approaches work for your language, make a search from some open source phoneme dictionary.
 Note that you still need some backup algorithm for those words that are not in the dictionary.
 The problem with phoneme dictionaries is their size.
 For example, the CMU phoneme dictionary for English is ~5M.
 - **Neural-net approach based on transformer models**.
 Typically this should be done on server-side as the model side can be >50M.

 TalkingHead is supposed to be a real-time class, so latency is